Knowledge Distillation Driven Semantic NOMA for Image Transmission with Diffusion Model: Training and Evaluation

 In this subsection, to further improve the perceptual quality of reconstructed images, we evaluate the proposed \textbf{KDD-SemNOMA} framework.
 The first stage leverages knowledge distillation (Algorithm~\ref{alg:kd}) to optimize the proposed \textbf{SemNOMA} network, improving PSNR and SSIM for initial reconstructions $\mathbf{x}_{\text{init}} = \hat{\mathbf{x}}_i$ (Eq.~\ref{eq:decoding}).
 The second stage utilizes the diffusion model and employs DDIM sampling ($\eta = 0.5$, $T' = 100$, Algorithm~\ref{alg:diffusion}) to refine $\mathbf{x}_{\text{init}}$ into ${\mathbf{x}_0}$ (Eq.~\ref{eq:refinement_pipeline}), enhancing LPIPS and FID perceptual quality under challenging channel conditions.

 Simulations are conducted under AWGN and Rayleigh fading channels with the compression ratio $\rho=1/48$, across SNR $\gamma$ ranges from -5 to 20 dB.
-We compare the proposed \textbf{KDD-SemNOMA} scheme against CGAN based image refinement \textbf{SemNOMA-CGAN}, and the one-stage schemes (\textbf{KD-SemNOMA}, \textbf{SemNOMA}, \textbf{DeepJSCC-NOMA}).
+We compare the proposed two-stage \textbf{KDD-SemNOMA} scheme against other two-stage refinement methods {(including Stable Diffusion based \textbf{SemNOMA-DiffBIR} and CGAN based \textbf{SemNOMA-CGAN})} and one-stage baseline schemes (\textbf{KD-SemNOMA}, \textbf{SemNOMA}, \textbf{DeepJSCC-NOMA}).
 As shown in Fig.~\ref{fig:performance_lpips_fid_ffhq_M32}, \textbf{KDD-SemNOMA} achieves superior LPIPS and FID across all SNR levels, with particularly notable improvements in the low SNR range of [-5, 5] dB.
 For instance, at $\gamma$ = 0dB under AWGN channel, \textbf{KDD-SemNOMA} significantly reduces the LPIPS and FID values compared with the one-stage method, indicating that the utilize of the diffusion model greatly improves the perceptual quality of the received image.
-At the same time, compared with \textbf{SemNOMA-CGAN}, \textbf{KDD-SemNOMA} reduces the LPIPS and FID values by approximately $23\%$ and $36\%$, respectively, reflecting the image generation advantages of the diffusion model over the CGAN model and its robustness to severe channel noise.
+At the same time, compared with \textbf{SemNOMA-CGAN}, \textbf{KDD-SemNOMA} reduces the LPIPS and FID values by approximately $23\%$ and $36\%$, respectively, reflecting the image generation advantages of the diffusion model over the CGAN model and its robustness to severe channel noise. {Compared with \textbf{SemNOMA-DiffBIR}, which also utilizes the powerful generative capability of diffusion models, the two schemes adopt distinct refinement mechanisms: \textbf{SemNOMA-DiffBIR} extracts both textual and visual features from the initial estimate and uses them as conditional guidance to steer the Stable Diffusion denoising process, whereas \textbf{KDD-SemNOMA} first adds noise to the initial estimate to reduce reconstruction error and then performs reverse denoising to generate high-quality images.
+This enables \textbf{KDD-SemNOMA} to achieve superior LPIPS and FID performance across different SNR regimes.}

 The proposed scheme \textbf{KDD-SemNOMA} outperforms \textbf{SemNOMA-CGAN}, as diffusion models capture richer image distributions and recover finer details, leading to lower LPIPS and FID scores.
 Unlike GAN-based methods, which often struggle with mode collapse and artifacts in low-SNR scenarios, the iterative denoising of the diffusion model (Eq.~\ref{eq:reverse_sampling}) effectively mitigates channel-induced distortions, especially at $\gamma \in [-5, 5]$ dB.
 Additionally, the accelerated sampling with \(T' = 100\) (compared to DDPM's \(T \approx 1000\)) ensures computational efficiency \cite{songdenoising}.
 These results underscore the efficacy of combining knowledge distillation and diffusion-based refinement for high-fidelity multi-user image reconstruction.